-The food at your destination may be quite different than what your kids often eat.
-They may happily order lunch and then they ignore or eat only a few bites because it is not what they are expecting.
-An hour or two later on your afternoon museum visit, you’ll have a hungry kid to deal with.
+The food at your destination may be quite different from what your kids often eat.
+They may happily order lunch and then ignore or eat only a few bites because it is not what they expect.
+You’ll have a hungry kid to deal with an hour or two later on your afternoon museum visit.

-In some unlucky situations, your kids can get lost despite your best efforts.
+Your kids can get lost despite your best efforts in some unlucky situations.
 In this case, if they have your contact information, it will be easier to deal with.

-Your contact information should include some basic items for all of the adults on your trip so you have multiple opportunities for finding your child.
+Your contact information should include some basic items for all of the adults on your trip, so you have multiple opportunities to find your child.
 You can refer to this sample.

 - Phone number

 For small children, the best way to share contact information is with a note in one of their pockets.
 If they don’t have pockets, tie a little card to their belt loop or wear it on their neck.
 Try to create any method to make sure your child knows where to find it.

 Teach your kids to memorize basic information like your name and phone number.
 If they need the local address where you are staying, write it down for them or have them put the information in their pockets.